qiniu/formstate-x/dumi/docs/guide/advanced/index.md

 In component `NumberInput`, we created a transformed state `numState` as the return value of function `createState`.
 It wraps the original state `textState` and deals with the value transforming.

-We can access the original state with `numState.$` - as you can see in `NumberInput` we bind it to `TextField`.
+We can access the original state with `numState.$`—as you can see in `NumberInput` we bind it to `TextField`.
 The transformed state `numState` is for the consumer of `NumberInput` (in this case, the form), which makes the form unaware of the inside `string`-type value.

 We can transform any state which implements interface [`IState`](#TODO).
 Here is another example in which we do transforming in `FullNameInput`: